Best Live Streaming Software For Linux Based Operating Systems In 2021

 Not only games, but people are also using live streams to engage with their users, share ideas, reviews, and many more.
 Today, we will discuss some of the best live streaming software for Linux and its derivatives.

-Best Live Streaming Software For Linux Based Operating Systems In 2021
+Best Live Streaming Software For Linux Based Operating Systems

 OBS:

-Some of the features of OBS:
+Some of the amazing features of OBS:

-1. You can set up an unlimited number of scenes you can switch between seamlessly via custom transitions.
+1. You can set up an unlimited number of scenes that you can switch between seamlessly via custom transitions.

 3. Multiple sources are available for the video as you can capture it from window, images, text, browser windows, webcams, capture cards, and more.